 Nestled beneath the majestic charm of Casa Loma on Spadina Rd, the Waldorf Academy Childcare Centre is a second home for young children, where our teachers foster an environment that is safe, nurturing and encourages exploration of the natural world.
 The Waldorf philosophy is based upon an unhurried approach that respects childhood as the foundation for the future.

-Founded in 2009, the Waldorf Academy Childcare Centre shares the grounds with Waldorf Academy, an independent non-profit, accredited Waldorf elementary school.
+Founded in the fall of 2008, the Waldorf Academy Childcare Centre shares the grounds with Waldorf Academy, an independent non-profit, accredited Waldorf elementary school.

 - A Waldorf philosophy and program